 Projects funded by the IVL

-The first projects to be funded by the IVL are tangible examples of how visitors can directly contribute to the unique natural heritage they enjoy, and the infrastructure they use while they’re here.
+The projects funded by the IVL are examples of how visitors have directly contributed to the unique natural heritage they enjoy, and the infrastructure they use while they’re here.

 Milford Opportunities Project – stage 2